 Enables you to filter the Search Results grid list according to:

-- Types - Select the type of interaction you are searching for (calls, chat or social interactions).
+- Types - Select the type of interaction you are searching for (Calls, Chats, Emails, Facebook, SMS, or Twitter).

 - Languages - Set the language of the interactions you are searching for.

 - Duration - Select the duration range of the interaction to include in the data set.
 In the first field, select either Less Than, Between, or More Than.

 - In the second text field or fields, fill in the number of seconds.

 - Interaction ID - Search results include only interactions with the value(s) you entered for the ID.
 In this field, you can enter up to 50 Interaction ID's.

 - External ID - Search results include only interactions with the value you entered for the ID.
 External ID is a unique number assigned to the interaction by the external recording storage system.

 A Saved Search represents a group of interactions selected from a list of interactions that resulted from a set of specific filter criteria (created in the Explore > Filter panel).
 Creating a Saved Search enables you to combine a collection of interactions associated with the same topic.
 You can run this unique Saved Search whenever the information the query generates is required.

 Open a Saved Searches list